The Bankrate promise

 The fees on both index funds and ETFs are low, especially when compared to actively managed funds.
 Many ETFs track an index, and this investment style keeps fees low.
 Since the fund changes based only on changes to the index – a passive approach – there are few labor costs associated with index funds.

 Index funds and most ETFs simply try to replicate an index of stocks or other assets.
 They don’t make active trading decisions and try to beat the market.
-Instead, they try to mimic the index and get its average returns over time.
+Instead, they try to mimic the index and match its returns over time.

 And investors can use index funds and ETFs as a passive investment strategy.
 For instance, you may have an employer-sponsored retirement plan that allows you to invest using payroll deductions.
 If you invest a certain percent of your salary every pay period in index funds, your portfolio will need little to no ongoing maintenance.

 The same is true if you invest in ETFs or index funds in a brokerage account.
-When you buy S&P 500 index funds, for example, most brokers have the option to invest automatically.
+When you buy S&P 500 index funds, for example, most brokers offer the option to invest automatically.

 Strong long-term performance

 Another benefit of both index funds and ETFs is strong long-term performance.
 An active fund manager or stock picker might make a few winning trades here and there; few, though, can do so for a sustained period and beat the market.
-Over a five-year period, nearly 80 percent of active fund managers fail to meet or even beat their benchmark.
+Over the long-term, most active fund managers fail to beat or even meet their benchmark.

 Key differences between ETFs and index funds